Timeboxing breakout sessions effectively

 When you can answer those three quickly, your timeboxes hold.

-What effective timeboxing produces
+What does effective timeboxing produce?

 - more complete outputs per table